defuse/flush-reload-attacks/notes/brainstorm.md

 - Note that we don't actually have to get detailed information about keys-pressed when observing typed text.
 Just the timings might be enough.

+- Run side channels in Bochs to understand precisely why the error arises (you'll have to add caching to bochs because I don't think there is any).

+- Can program's be *affected* by side channels?
+Yes, side channel attack programs are affected by definition.
+What else?
+(See note in defense section).

 Defense
 -------